igorcasmarques/igorcasmarques.github.io/my-story/15-from-curitiba-to-valdivia.md

 We peed.

 That's right.
 He wanted to go, I wanted to go, there was absolutely nobody around, so I told him, "Let's just do it here.
 Just aim toward Argentina, maybe the wind will take your pee all the way over there!"
-He laughed so hard he nearly peed himself, ironically.
+He laughed so hard he nearly peed himself before he could pee on the Andes.

 To this day I'll sometimes ask Samuel, "Remember when we *peed* on the Andes?
 That was wild!"
-He acts like he doesn't remember, though.
+He acts like he doesn't remember it, though.

 ## Still remote

-Several weeks into our stay in Linares, UACh confirmed that classes would only go back to being in person in 2022, so there was no reason for our family to stay in Chile until the following year.
-We flew back to Curitiba in October and spent our last months there getting ready for the holidays and for our imminent move to Valdivia shortly thereafter.
+Several weeks into our stay in Linares, UACh confirmed that in-person classes would only return in 2022, so we flew back to Curitiba in October.
+We then spent our last months in Brazil getting ready for the holidays and for our imminent move to Valdivia shortly thereafter.

 ### Christmas

 That Christmas, I made a [*tió de Nadal*](https://en.wikipedia.org/wiki/Ti%C3%B3_de_Nadal) for Samuel and Elias, a silly Catalan tradition where an anthropomorphized log poops out presents for kids.
-When Samuel saw that the tió had pooped a [Nintendo Switch](https://www.nintendo.com/en-ca/) during our Christmas Eve party, he screamed in happiness and started freaking out, much like I'd done when I'd gotten my Nintendo 64 some 25 years earlier.
-Elias didn't quite understand what was going on at the time, but he was happy to share in his brother's excitement.
+When Samuel saw that the tió had pooped a [Nintendo Switch](https://www.nintendo.com/en-ca/) during our Christmas Eve party, he screamed in happiness and started freaking out, much like I'd done when I'd gotten my Nintendo 64 a quarter of a century earlier.
+Elias didn't quite understand what was going on, but he was happy to share in his brother's excitement.

-The three of us have loved playing the Switch together and individually ever since.
+Our family has loved playing the Switch ever since.

 ### Tchau, Brazil!

 In early 2022, we left Brazil for good.
 It was our second big, life-changing, international move in a little over a year.
-I was tired, but I liked working at UACh and Vero was excited, so that motivated me.
+I was tired but motivated by my work at UACh and Vero's excitement.

 [^1]: Let it be known that I've never been to Japan.